-Prior to the use of such roads, the Permittee shall make satisfactory arrangements (e.g., approved permits, written authorizations, road use agreements, or development agreements) with the appropriate state, county, or township governmental body having jurisdiction over roads to be used for construction of the project, for maintenance and repair of roads that may be subject to increased impacts due to transportation of equipment and project components.
+The Permittee shall prior to the use of such roads, make satisfactory arrangements with the appropriate state, county, or township governmental body having jurisdiction over roads to be used for construction of the project, for maintenance and repair of roads that may be subject to increased impacts due to transportation of equipment and project components.
 The Permittee shall notify the Commission of such arrangements upon request.

-5.3.14 Turbine Access Roads
+5.2.13 Turbine Access Roads

 The Permittee shall construct the least number of turbine access roads necessary to safely and efficiently operate the project and satisfy landowner requests.
 Access roads shall be low profile roads so that farming equipment can cross them and shall be covered with Class 5 gravel or similar material.
 Access roads shall not be constructed across streams and drainage ditches without required permits and approvals.
 When access roads are constructed across streams, drainage ways, or drainage ditches, the access roads shall be designed and constructed in a manner so runoff from the upper portions of the watershed can readily flow to the lower portion of the watershed.
 Any access roads that are constructed across streams or drainage ditches shall be designed and constructed in a manner that maintains existing fish passage.
 Access roads that are constructed across grassed waterways, which provide drainage for surface waters that are ephemeral in nature, are not required to maintain or provide fish passage.
 Access roads shall be constructed in accordance with all necessary township, county or state road requirements and permits.